 The search field filters available sections, and highlights matching preference properties.
 Sections are matched by title, description, and domain, and properties by title, name, and description.

 You can search for properties by name even when the property names are not set to be displayed.
-Preference properties which are conditionally hidden but match your search will also temporarily appear.
+In that case, conditionally hidden preference properties which match your search will temporarily appear.

-The three platform buttons on the toolbar let you filter sections and properties by compatible OS.
+The four platform buttons on the toolbar let you filter sections and properties by compatible OS.

 You can select multiple platforms, in which case only sections supporting all selected platforms are shown.